 - Opera Terms Pronunciation Guide

-- Pronunciation guide for opera vocabulary terms.
+- Pronunciation guide for opera vocabulary.

 - Opera Works Pronunciation Guide

-- Pronunciation guide for operas and composers.
+- Guide to pronouncing operas and composers.

 - The Metropolitan Opera